SystemsApproach/ops/control.rst

 Models & State
 ~~~~~~~~~~~~~~

-Onos-config is the core of the Runtime Control.
+x-config is the core of the Runtime Control.
 Its job is to store
 and version configuration data.
-Configuration is pushed to onos-config
+Configuration is pushed to x-config
 through its northbound gNMI interface, stored in an persistent
 Key/Value-store, and pushed to backend subsystems using a southbound
 gNMI interface.

 A collection of YANG-based models define the schema for this
 configuration state.
-These models are loaded into onos-config, and
+These models are loaded into x-config, and
 collectively define the data model for all the configuration and
 control state that Runtime Control is responsible for.
 As an example,
 the data model (schema) for Aether is sketched in Section 5.3, but